Superconnections and An Intrinsic Gauss-Bonnet-Chern Formula for Finsler Manifolds: Some special Finsler spaces

-Moreover, when $(M,F)$ is Berwald, one has ${\rm Vol}({\rm Finsler}S^1)=2\pi$ or $\chi(M)=0.$ \end{mcor} In fact, by the Szab\'{o}'s rigidity theorem (cf. \cite{BaoChernShen}, p.278) that any Berwald surfaces must be locally Minkowskian or Riemannian, and a closed locally Minkowskian surface has zero Euler number, one also gets easily the assertion of Corollary \ref{cor3} on Berwald spaces.
+By Corollary \ref{cor Berwald surface}, closed Berwald surfaces either are tori or have $2\pi$ as the length of their Finsler circles.
+This fact can be derived from Szab\'{o}'s rigidity theorem (cf. \cite{BaoChernShen}, p.278), which shows that any of the Berwald surfaces must be locally Minkowskian or Riemannian.
+By (\ref{21}) or (\ref{gbc bc}), a closed locally Minkowskian surface has zero Euler number.